-Just along from Polperro is the small coastal town Looe, which not only attracts and entertains tourists but also remains a fully functioning fishing port.
-Alongside the waterfront are many pubs, cafés and shops to keep you entertained during your trip, as well as the white sandy beach that stretches along the harbour, which is a beautiful spot to relax and unwind.
+Just along from Polperro is the small coastal town of Looe, which attracts and entertains holidaymakers and remains a fully functioning fishing port.
+Alongside the waterfront are many pubs, cafés and shops to keep you entertained during your trip, as well as the white sandy beach stretching along the harbour – a beautiful spot to relax and unwind.

 Perhaps one of the most well-known harbours in the UK is St Ives, a town that mixes maritime museums, independent shopping and a contemporary art scene.

-One of the best ways to see the harbour view is from up above, so wander up the cobbled alleyways from the harbour and you’ll soon find a spot high enough to appreciate the harbour’s postcard-worthy beauty.
+One of the best ways to see the harbour view is from above, so wander up the cobbled alleyways from the harbour, and you’ll soon find a spot high enough to appreciate the harbour’s postcard-worthy beauty.
 It doesn’t take long to understand why St Ives has been a muse for artists for decades, as the shoebox cottages surrounding the harbour, the golden sand beach and the turquoise sea all add to its unique beauty.

 We also spoke to Caroline from the team at St Ives Farmers’ Market, a community venture to help make fresh local produce available, selling everything from fresh fruit and veg to cakes and jams.
-Caroline reveals why St Ives is one of the most beautiful harbourside towns: “The sea here is crystal clear and the buzz of the local community seeps through the town.
+Caroline reveals why St Ives is one of the most beautiful harbourside towns: “The sea here is crystal clear, and the buzz of the local community seeps through the town.
 There is a lot to choose from food wise, walks and views, and the local artists always have a good mix on show.

-“What has kept me in St Ives is the wild Atlantic Ocean, you cannot beat the air and water.
+“What has kept me in St Ives is the wild Atlantic Ocean; you cannot beat the air and water.
 Cornwall has a unique feeling, not only the dynamic sea and rock but the mix of people who enjoy the lifestyle we are lucky to lead.
 It is all about being outdoors.
 Relishing the local food and being part of a community.”

-After learning about Falmouth’s rich history, wander through the town and explore the independent cafés and art galleries.
+After learning about Falmouth’s rich history, wander the town and explore the independent cafés and art galleries.
 The town is a hot spot for art lovers as it is home to Falmouth University, one of the UK’s leading places of education for the creative industries.

 “It’s got a bit of everything: open countryside, coastal walks, the picturesque Fal River, a bustling town centre, and fun beaches.
-Having the university here helps give the town a buzz throughout the year, and keeps it feeling fresh, creative and vibrant.
-Falmouth’s community is particularly special, the people are always friendly and welcoming: it’s the perfect place for people of all ages to feel at home!”
+Having the university here helps give the town a buzz throughout the year and keeps it feeling fresh, creative and vibrant.
+Falmouth’s community is particularly special; the people are always friendly and welcoming: it’s the perfect place for people of all ages to feel at home!”

-We spoke to Melissa Jane Lee, a personal lifestyle blogger, to find out her pick for most beautiful harbourside town in Cornwall: “I always recommend that people who go to Cornwall visit the town of Fowey.
+We spoke to Melissa Jane Lee, a personal lifestyle blogger, to find out her pick for the most beautiful harbourside town in Cornwall: “I always recommend that people who go to Cornwall visit the town of Fowey.
 It’s one of the most stunning seaside locations I’ve ever visited, and it’s nestled within the Fowey estuary.
-With blue sea, little beaches tucked into coves, and narrow winding streets lined with some of the most beautiful houses I’ve ever seen, it is a must-see.
+With the blue sea, little beaches tucked into coves, and narrow winding streets lined with some of the most beautiful houses I’ve ever seen, it is a must-see.